dbernhard-0x7CD/dphpc/README.md

 ```

 # Running benchmarks and generating Plots
-Note: to use the python-benchmarker, you to the docker build system, banshee and python3 set up.
+Note: to use the python-benchmarker, you need the docker build system, banshee and python3 set up.

 First install the python dependencies found in `file://plots/requirements.txt`.
 We recommend doing this in a virtual environment.
 To set up the virtual python environment, run the following commands from the project root.